-The Law of Property Act 1925 empowers a local authority to enforce the sale of a property where it holds a Charge against it; and the Council is in the throes of initiating such action at other properties in the city.
+The Law of Property Act 1925 empowers a local authority to enforce the sale of a property where it holds a legal charge against it.
+The Council uses this option where Council Tax or work in default debt has been secured via a charge.
 However, in the case of the subject properties any debt is eitherinsufficient to justify the use of enforced sale procedures or there are circumstances which render enforced sales proceedings inappropriate.